Vancouver Yarn

 Inclusivity Policy

-Vancouver Yarn is a free resource which links you to shops, designers, artists and more, which are local to greater Vancouver BC, unceded Coast Salish territory, and beyond.
+Vancouver Yarn is a free resource which links you to local DIY textile shops and designers as well as artists and makers which are local to greater Vancouver BC, unceded Coast Salish territory, and throughout so-called British Columbia.
+I also list online shops and designers from around the country.

-Our links come from you - Thank you!
-If you tell us about a dyer, designer, shop (etc) we will add it to Vancouver Yarn.
-Read our inclusivity policy here.
+Many of my links come from your submissions - Thank you!
+If you tell me about a dyer, designer, shop etc I will add it.

-Add or update a link on VY
+Add or update a link

-© Vancouver Yarn 2021
+© Everlea Yarn 2024

 • Events